 The new port of Kapellskär

-From a working environment perspective the port will be made safer, greener and better by increasing the land area.
-This will make it possible to optimise the flow of traffic and provide room for modern electricity and water utilities and waste sorting facilities.
+From a working environment perspective the port was made safer, greener and better by increasing the land area.
+This makes it possible to optimise the flow of traffic and provide room for modern electricity and water utilities and waste sorting facilities.

-The rebuilding of the port will comprise a new pier with two quay-berths at the south end of the port, a reconstructed ferry berth in the centre and the existing pier with two ferry berths at the north end of the port.
-When the rebuilding work is completed the port will have 5 modern ferry berths.
-There will be a new pilot harbour adjacent to the south end of the port.
+The rebuilding of the port included a new pier with two quay-berths at the south end of the port, a reconstructed ferry berth in the centre and the existing pier with two ferry berths at the north end of the port.
+Since the rebuilding work was completed the port now has five modern ferry berths.
+There is also a new pilot harbour adjacent to the south end of the port.